Root Canal Treatment

 What to Expect in a Non-Surgical Root Canal Procedure

-Getting root canal treatment near you sounds unpleasant but can be completed fairly quickly and comfortably in our office.
+Getting root canal treatment sounds unpleasant but can be completed fairly quickly and comfortably in our office.
 We use a local anesthetic to prevent patients from feeling pain, and we can also offer nitrous oxide dental sedation to ease anxiety and reduce other uncomfortable sensations, such as pressure, sounds, and smells.
 Many of our patients find that root canal procedures are similar to having dental fillings put in.
 It’s important to get treatment fast.
 Be sure to book a dental examination with our office as soon as possible if you experience symptoms of an infection, as they can turn into dangerous abscesses and spread to other parts of the face, head, neck, and body.
-Please contact us if you have any questions about receiving root canal treatment near you.
+Please contact us if you have any questions about receiving root canal treatment.